pviafore/CraftingInterpreters/challenges.md

 2) Reverse the inheritance so that "inner" is used instead of super(), like in `Beta`

 Check out the `beta-inner` branch.

+3) I accidentally put this on beta-inner branch as well, whoops

+# Chapter 14

+1) Compress the line information for instructions

+As suggested in the text, I am doing a RLE of a sort.

+For line numbers, I store the line number, and the number of instructions it maps to.
+Then, I can iterate through by each line (it's linear based on how many lines are in the source file).
+I can then check to see if the offset would fall into the next lines block of instructions.
+For example, if I had:

+Line 1, 4 instructions

+Line 2, 2 instructions

+Line 3, 6 instructions

+Let's say my offset is 7.
+I check if that would be less than 4 (instructions 0 -3), and if not, go on to the next line.
+The next line is instructions 4-5, which 7 is not less than, but the next line is instrcuctions 6-11, which is a hit, so I know I'm in line 3.

+2) Create a CONSTANT_LONG operation.
+What are some of the sacrifices

+See code

+We now have more opcodes, which I know some RISC enthusiasts may cringe at, especially for such a small edge case (after all, this is the sort of problem that we decry for Intel assembly architectures).
+We also have to increase the code for anything that is consuming the bytecode.

+3) How does malloc and free work in regards to knowing the size, which bytes are allocated, and how do they deal with fragmentation.
+As a hard mode, write your reallocate with an arena.

+So I found this for malloc and free: https://sourceware.org/glibc/wiki/MallocInternals.

+I've also been reading TAOCP from Knuth where the first volume talks a ton about pool allocators

+So I think what I'm going to do is adopt Knuth's buddy system with a pool allocator.
+Essentially:

+* Reserve 1 gig of memory into an arena.
+* Set up linked lists for all sizes from 8 bytes to 1 gigabyte.
+* At first, there is one block is 1 gigabyte in size
+* Each block is a linked list with the first 4 being the next link in the list, next 4 being the previous link.
+The free block should have a 1 as the first bit.
+* Upon allocation, we will walk up the sizes until we find something that can fit the memory (keeping in mind we need 4 bytes for bookkeeping)
+* When we find a block that fits, we split it in half if needed, populating any below lists that fit the halves.
+The first bit will be come a zero for in use, and the next 31 bits is the power of 2 that is the size of the block (so we can have up to 2^127 with this scheme).
+* We'll write the number of bits in the first byte, reserving the rest of the block for the actual memory.
+* When we free, we'll put the block on the front of the appropriate list, and look if it's corresponding other half is free (The first bit should be a 1).
+If it is, collapse it, put that block on its free store and repeat.

+You could get fragmentation if you allocate everything, and then piecemeal deallocate small blocks, but there's not much help avoiding that, since we don't want to be moving blocks around.
+Since blocks are returned to the beginning of the list, the blocks that are freed will be the ones that were most recently used.

+Note that I'm not being clever and handling larger sizes, this is just to show that we can do something with an arena.
+A true implementaiton would deal with overcommitted memory, multiple arenas that are built on the fly, and so on.